 - Around 1900-1910: Europe owned the rest of the world; net foreign wealth of UK or France >100% of their national income (>50% of the rest-of-the-world capital stock) - Around 2050: will the same process happen again, but with China instead of Europe? - → this is the issue explored in Piketty-Zucman, " Will China Own the World?
-Essay on the Dynamics of the World Wealth Distribution, 2010-2050 ", WP PSE 2011; highly exploratory & preliminary calibrations...
+Essay on the Dynamics of the World Wealth Distribution, 2010-2050 ", WP PSE 2011 - Bottom line: international inequalities even less meritocratic than domestic inequalities; e.g. oil price level has nothing to do with merit; the fact that Greece pays interest rate r=10% on its public debt has nothing to do with merit; the price system has nothing to do with merit...

-- Assume global convergence in per capital output Y & in capital intensity K/Y - With large differences in population - & fully integrated K markets - & high world rate of return r (low K taxes) - Then moderate differences in savings rate - (say, s=20% in China vs s=10% in Europe+US, due to bigger pay-as-you-go pensions in Old World, traumatized by past financial crashes) - can generate v. large net foreign asset positions - → under these assumptions, China might own a large part of the world by 2050
+- Assume global convergence in per capita output Y & in capital intensity K/Y - With large differences in population - & fully integrated K markets - & high world rate of return r (low K taxes)

+Then moderate differences in savings rate

+(say, s=20% in China vs s=10% in Europe+US, due to bigger pay-as-you-go pensions in Old World, traumatized by past financial crashes)

+can generate very large net foreign asset positions

+→ under these assumptions, China might own a large part of the world by 2050